April 8, 2021

 Since the start of the global pandemic, Singapore has been working with a number of key countries to establish Safe Reciprocal Green Lanes (RGL).
 On 12 October 2020, the route between Indonesia and Singapore became a RGL / Travel Corridor Arrangement making it far easier for essential business travellers.
 This is welcome news on the business front since Indonesia and Singapore are major economic partners.
 Indonesia’s large population presents Singapore with a sizable workforce and consumer market for business opportunities.

-Since 28 December 2020, all entry into Indonesia by foreign nationals has been suspended.
+Since travel restrictions change from time to time, start your business travel plans with research.
+Check here to see if the safe travel lanes are active or suspended.
 As both countries focus efforts on vaccination, the route will be reopening soon with a number of entry requirements and strict health regulations in place.

 Are you planning to travel to Singapore from Indonesia (or vice versa)?
 Here is all you need to know.